What we do

 Richard

 aimed at accounting and finance professionals, since 1985.
-He edits
+He reviewed software and

 From 1991-2005 Richard wrote the weekly Computer Watch column for the Toronto